kakagis/CooldudeNo13026/README.md

 -->

 - 🔭 I’m currently working on making my own website
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React.js / C#
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...